lingqiz/Speed_Prior_2021/README.md

 # Data and Analysis Code
-**Prior expectations in visual speed perception quantitatively predict encoding characteristics of neurons in area MT**
+**Prior expectations in visual speed perception quantitatively
+predict encoding characteristics of neurons in area MT**
-Ling-Qi Zhang, Alan A. Stocker (2021)
+Ling-Qi Zhang and Alan A. Stocker (2021)

-** Behavior Prior
+**Behavior Prior**
-- run /behavior/mainOpt.m for model fitting
+- Run `/behavior/mainOpt.m` for model fitting
-- subjects psychophysical data can be found under /behavior/NN2006
+- Subjects psychophysical data can be found under /behavior/NN2006

-** Neural Prior
+**Neural Prior**
-- run /neural/fitDataGauss.m for tuning curve fitting and compute Fisher information
+- Run `/neural/fitDataGauss.m` for tuning curve fitting and compute Fisher information
-- data for individual neurons can be found under /neural/DeAngelis
+- Data for individual neurons can be found under /neural/DeAngelis courtesy of Dr. Greg DeAngelis at URochester